filipedpsilva/near.u-challenge/README.md

 - Add a breadcrumbs component to show the user each show/episode hierarchy;
 - Add more unit and component tests;
 - Add small animations between states, to make the app feel less clunky;
+- Solve issue with legacy peer dependencies;
+- Solve issue of the @atlaskit client initialization error during the first time test;